Methodology

 Staff weights

-Respondents that answered questionnaire Variant 1 were asked several follow up questions about the assistants they employ.
+CMs were also asked several follow up questions about the assistants they employ.
 There were up to two loops in the questionnaire for assistants, so for respondents with more than two assistants design weighting was required to compensate for this.
 The final staff level weight was re-scaled so that the total weighted number of assistants was in line with an estimate of the total number of assistants.

 6.2 Weighting the short SCEYP